innovation-hub-bergisches-rheinland/prox-backend/README.md

       integrate with other modules
     - **Application**: The application layer of the module
 - Each module represents a **bounded context** in the domain
 - A module **should** never issue a **command to another module**.
+It **should** prefer event mechanisms
-  - If a module needs to modify another module, it should fire an event and the other module should react to it.
+  - If a inter-module modification is required, it should fire an event and the other module should react to it.
   - If a module needs to read data from another module, it should use a facade inside the contract module of the other module.
+  - However, in some cases it might be necessary or pragmatic to issue a command to another module.
+    For example it is way more efficient to issue a command for updating the TagCollection instead of making up a new event in every module which needs to be tested.

 The following diagrams should give you a rough idea of the module structure.